Cruniac/StartScreen-Modern/README.md

 ##StartScreen

-This is a small personal Start Screen for a Webbrowser.
+StartScreen is a small Clientside page that aims to provide a quick and efficient way to search for content and place favourites.

-The Site is implemented in HTML, CSS and Javascript only, so it doesen't need to run on a Webserver.
+StartScreen is built with HTML5 + CSS3 and JavaScript.
+It does not need to run on a Server.
+While it doesen't need to run on a webserver, it can be run on one to make it available from everywhere.

-This Start Screen supports the following features:
-* Does not need a Webserver
-* Favourites list with categories
-* Support for Google CSE (Custom Search Engine)

-This Startscreen is customised with some of the Websites I frequent.
-If you want to change them, then you can do so in the index.html file.
+##Why

+Most browsers nowadays come with some kind of Start page or speeddial system.
+These are convenient, but not really all that customisable.
+StartScreen is a customisable Homepage that provides rich and useful functionality to guide the user to the content he desires.

 ##License
+* Jquery is licensed under the MIT License
-* The content made by myself is licensed under the GPLv2 license.
+* The code of my project is licensed under the GPLv2 License

-* Google and the Google CSE Engine are trademarks of Google Inc.
+For the usage of each search engine, please consult the Terms of Service of each Search engine.
+I do not claim any ownership on the content of the results of each search engine, nor am I responsible for the end of the world caused by the StartScreen project.

 ##Thanks to
 * Random poster on 4chan that gave me some inspiration on the site
-* Google for providing their CSE Engine
+* The companies that provide the search engines used in this project

 ##Todo
-* Add Ability to search for images in various services
+* [Done] Add Ability to search for images in various services
-* Add Ability to search for videos in various services
+* [Done] Add Ability to search for videos in various services
 * Ability to create categories for shortcuts
+* Theme System
 * Create a Config file System
-* Support for hosting with NodeJS ?
+* Support for hosting with NodeJS